unternet-co/web-applets/README.md

 - `index.html`: Much like a website, this holds the main page for your applet
 - `main.js`: Declares functions that respond to each action, and a render function that updates the view based on state

+> Want to use React?
+Svelte?
+Vue? – No problem, just install the dependencies and create an app the way you normally would in a website.
+So long as you're receiving the action events, it will all just work.

 Let's say we want our applet to respond to a "set_name" action and render the user's name.
 In our `manifest.json` file we can write:

 ```js